Chidiebere00/html5-boilerplate/.github/ISSUE_TEMPLATE.md

 -1900s- Nikola Tesla proposes an idea of a "world wireless system"

-1930s- Paul Otlet and Vannervar Bush conceived mechanized, searchabke stoarage systems of books and media.
+1930s- Paul Otlet and Vannervar Bush conceived mechanized, searchable storage systems of books and media.

 1940s- Colossu- an electronic digital computer was built to break german codes